fauh45/alraqmiyyat.github.io/_pages/mARkdown.md

 1. the length of an attached prefix.
 For example, if `wa-` or `bi-` are attached to an entity, the first number must be `1`, which means that 1 character from the beginning must be removed)
 2. the length of the entity.
 If the entity is a bigram (*Madīnaŧ al-Salām*), number `2` must be used (both words will be automatically highlighted).

 **NB**: The tags have two varieties: a long one and a short one.
-The long one will be used for automatic tagging (*the automatic tagger is in progress*), while the short one will be reserved for manual tagging, as shorter tags are easier to type in manually; additionaly, the conversion of an automatic tag into a manual one in the process of edition and disambiguating is more efficient by deleting two characters, rather than adding them.
+The long one will be used for automatic tagging (*the automatic tagger is in progress*), while the short one will be reserved for manual tagging, as shorter tags are easier to type in manually; additionally, the conversion of an automatic tag into a manual one in the process of edition and disambiguating is more efficient by deleting two characters, rather than adding them.

 ### III.2.1 Toponyms